-Widely known as Malaysia’s version of the Maldives, Kapalai Island is an idyllic, sun-steeped paradise that is a dream destination for those who seriously wish to get away from it all.
+Widely known as Malaysia’s version of the Maldives, Kapalai Island is an idyllic, sun-steeped paradise located in the middle of the Celebes Sea.

-Located in the middle of the Celebes Sea, Kapalai Island is just 15-20 minutes by boat from Pulau Mabul and its world-famous neighbour, Pulau Sipadan.
+A dream destination for those who seriously wish to get away from it all, Kapalai Island is situated just 15-20 minutes by boat from Pulau Mabul and its world-famous neighbour, Pulau Sipadan.

-Whether you’re on the beach relaxing or gazing out into the brilliant turquoise waters stretching into the horizon, an afternoon in this remote part of the world offers the purest images of natural serenity.
+Whether you’re on the beach relaxing or gazing out into the turquoise waters that stretch into the horizon, an afternoon in this remote part of the world offers the purest images of natural serenity.

 Things To Do